TuringDisciple/turingdisciple.github.io/about.md

 ---

 ### About
-I'm a Software Engineer with an interest in mathematics, programming language theory and design, and functional programming.
+I'm a Software Engineer with an interest in low-level programming (kernel downwards), high performance computing and theoretical computer science.

 My github can be found [here](https://www.github.com/nasherm).